HACOTEN-G/ARKSurvivalAscended-Linux/README.md

 ```

 (0 is minute, 5 is hour in 24-hour notation, followed by '* * *' for every day, every month, every weekday)

+(2025/12/27 by HACOTEN)
+I fixed it so that there are no errors by copying xaudio2_9.dll in the script.